mathiasbynens/node-google-translate/README.md

 A Node.js module for working with the [Google Translate API](https://developers.google.com/translate/v2/using_rest).

-Makes multiple concurrent API calls when input exceeds Google's maximum query length.
+Makes multiple concurrent API calls when translating a large number of strings.

 Installation
 ----------